-The easiest solution is to re-use the SSL certificates used to protect OMERO.web.
+Here we describe an alternative option to the usage of the omero-certificates plugin.
+This option is re-using the SSL certificates used to protect OMERO.web.
 First convert the public certificate server.pem and private key server.key to the PKCS12 format where secret is the password used to protect the combined output file server.p12:

 '''

-openssl pkcs12 -export -out server.p12 -in server.pem -inkey server.key -passout→
+openssl pkcs12 -export -out server.p12 -in server.pem -inkey server.key -passout→ →pass:secret

-→pass:secret

 '''